Mattpdrexel/LLM_Nuclear_Notification_Data/README.md

   ```
 - GPU notes:
   - PyTorch should match your CUDA runtime (this repo used CUDA 12.6 builds: `+cu126`).
-  - For large models, multi-GPU sharding is supported in generation scripts; training pins to a single GPU by default.
+  - Large models can be sharded across multiple GPUs for inference/eval; training (QLoRA) uses one GPU by default.

 ### 1) Build the embedding index
 - Source: Excel notifications (each DataFrame row becomes one full-text chunk).